KelvinHere/Yoga_Milestone_4/testing.md

 1. **view_basket**
 - **Valid requests**
     - Viewing displays all items currently in users basket
-    - Viewing with and empty baskey, shows the prompt "Your basket is empty.
+    - Viewing with an empty basket, shows the prompt "Your basket is empty.
 Browse our instructors to find a lesson to suit you!" and a Find Instructor button.

 - **Error and Invalid request handling**
-    - Accesing while logged out redirectes to the sign in page
+    - Accessing while logged out redirects to the sign in page

 2. **add_to_basket**
 - **Valid requests**
     - Adds an item to the session basket

 - **Error and Invalid request handling**
-    - Accesing while logged out redirectes to the sign in page
+    - Accessing while logged out redirects to the sign in page
     - GET request are redirected to the home page with the error "Invalid request, please select lessons from the lessons page"
     - POSTing incorrect form data redirects to the home page, with the error "Invalid request, please select lessons from the lessons page"
     - Submitting and invalid lesson_id redirectes to the home page, with the error "Invalid lesson, please select lessons from the lessons page"